thomassuedbroecker/cloud-native-starter/workshop/01-introduction.md

 ### 2.1 **Web app**

-The Web app is the UI for the user and displays the given entries.
+The Web app is the UI to display the given entries.
-Here you can see a picture of the UI.
+Here you can see a picture of the **Web app** UI.

 ![cns-introduction-01](images/cns-introduction-01.png)